Fliplet/eslint-config-client/README.md

 }
 ```

- Once the setup is complete, each commit will trigger a build that creates annotations for all problems found.
+ Once the setup is complete, each commit will trigger a build that creates annotations for all problems found ([see example](https://github.com/Fliplet/fliplet-widget-form-builder/actions/runs/378678895)).

 ## License